refinableco/refinable-sdk/README.md

 // Upload the file
 const fileStream = fs.createReadStream(path.join(__dirname, "./image.jpg"));

-// We accept any type of filestream here, you can also just download it and pass that steam const file = await refinable.uploadFile(fileStream);

 // SDK: mint nft
 const nft = await refinable
   .nftBuilder()
   .erc721({
-    file,
+    // We accept any type of filestream here, you can also just download it and pass that steam
+    nftFile: fileStream,
     description: "some test description",
     name: "The Test NFT",
     royalty: new StandardRoyaltyStrategy([]),